MarkSilverMedia/groovygalleon/index.md

 ## Latest Podcast Episodes

 This section will contain the latest five episodes of the Groovy Galleon Podcast.
-The first episode is coming this June.
+The first episode is coming on June 24th (or 25th).